 There are two types of crimes eligible for life sentences – federal and state.

 Federal Crimes Eligible for Life Sentences

 - First Degree Murder

-Other federal crimes could be eligible for life sentences if certain circumstances existed when the crime was committed.
-For example, a life sentence could be imposed for kidnapping if the victim was a minor who was sexually exploited and the kidnapper used a gun in the abduction.
+Other federal crimes could be eligible for life sentences as well if certain circumstances existed when the crime was committed.
+For example, a life sentence could be imposed for kidnapping, if the person kidnapped was a minor who was sexually exploited and the kidnapper used a gun in the abduction.

-You will notice that there are far fewer federal crimes eligible for life sentences than state charges because federal crimes are sentenced with the intent that the person convicted serve the entire term of the sentence.
-No parole options exist in the federal system except for those convicted before November 1, 1987.
+You will notice that there are far fewer federal crimes eligible for life sentences, as compared to state charges, due to the fact that federal crimes are sentenced with the intent that the person convicted serve the entire term of the sentence.
+No parole options exist in the federal system except for those convicted prior to November 1, 1987.

 Missouri Crimes Eligible for Life (30 Year) Sentences

 - Abandonment of Child – 1st Degree – Death of Child

 - Abandonment of Child – 2nd Degree – Death of Child